Tipperary GAA: Ladies' football

-Honours

 Handball

 Tipperary have not just excelled or contested the team sports regularly, Tipp also have competed in the handball competitions.
 By winning Senior titles in both Senior Hardball and Softball singles, Tipp are the only county to have won an All-Ireland in every sport under the GAA except Rounders, in which there is no official Senior inter-county championship.